Security Industry Training

 - getting training

-You need to supply evidence to support your application for each of these classes of work.
-Evidence of competency for these classes has been required since July 2016 so even if you already hold a licence or certificate, if it was issued before July 2016 you will be asked to supply evidence.
+You need to supply evidence to support your application for each of these classes or work.
+Evidence of competency for these classes has been required since July 2016 so even if you already hold a licence or certificate, if it was issued before July 2016 you will be asked to provide evidence.
 You will only need to supply this evidence once.
-Next time you renew your licence, the Authority will already have it on file.
+Next time you renew your licence, the PSPLA will already have it on file.

-Security Technicans – Evidence that you are an accredited member of the New Zealand Security Association
+- Security Technicians – evidence that you are an accredited member of the New Zealand Security Association

-Private Investigator – Evidence that you are an accredited member of the New Zealand Security Association
+- Private Investigators – evidence that you are an accredited member of the New Zealand Security Association

 The course consists of three modules and five assessments: